Dealing with contract disputes

 It is also worth bearing in mind that if the dispute cannot be resolved amicably and the matter ends up before a court, the general rule is that the losing party will have to pay the winning party’s costs.
 You may be rubbing your hands together at this point if you think you are likely to win, but in the majority of cases the costs you get back rarely reflect the true costs that have been incurred, particularly when you consider the disruption to your business.

-If you are involved in a contract dispute, or require dispute resolution advice more generally, please contact Olexandr Kyrychenko on 0333 358 3062 or email
+If you are involved in a contract dispute, please contact Olexandr Kyrychenko on 0333 358 3062 or email